DevExpress-Examples/asp-net-core-dashboard-backend/readme.md

 dotnet run
 ```

-See the following section for information on how to install NuGet packages from the DevExpress NuGet feed: [Install DevExpress Controls Using NuGet Packages](https://docs.devexpress.com/GeneralInformation/115912/installation/install-devexpress-controls-using-nuget-packages).

-> This server allows CORS requests from _all_ origins with _any_ scheme (http or https).
+This server allows CORS requests from _all_ origins with _any_ scheme (http or https).
 This default configuration is insecure: any website can make cross-origin requests to the app.
 We recommend that you specify the client application's URL to prohibit other clients from accessing sensitive information stored on the server.
 Learn more: [Cross-Origin Resource Sharing (CORS)](https://docs.devexpress.com/Dashboard/400709)

 In the client application, set the following URL as an [endpoint](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.DashboardControlOptions?p=netframework#js_devexpress_dashboard_dashboardcontroloptions_endpoint):